Smeaton: Origin of the name

 Smeatons Arrive in Australia

 Peter Smeaton, his wife Helen Stalker and their children, Margaret, Anne and Bob arrived at Melbourne on 15 July 1855 on the Tornado, an iron ship of 1229 tons.
 The parents of Helen Stalker (James Stalker and Margaret Hall) had preceded the family to Victoria in 1852.
-The Tornado had sailed from Glasgow on the 14 April 1855 with 395 government assisted immigrants.
+The Tornado had sailed from Glasgow on the 14 April 1855 with 395 government assisted immigrants and had a misfortune which forced it to return to Greenock during the voyage.

 The shipping register lists the following family details: